DPotoyan/Chem324/content/Lec7-Chem324.md

 ## Outline for Lecture 3.1: Probabilistic meaning of wave function and toy systems of quantum mechanics.

 - **We explore the meaning of a wave function which is a gateway into probabilsitc quantum-mechanical world of small systems.
 We learn that psi squared  is a probability distribution function.**
 - **We illustrate several key quantum mechanical principles on the example of a Particle in Box.
-A simple toy system useful for understanding behaviour of bound states of electrons in atoms or molecules such as: **
+A simple toy system useful for understanding behaviour of bound states of electrons in atoms or molecules such as**
   - **Energetic quantization**.
   - **Probabilistic nature of quantum particle.** Having non uniform distirbutions of position when occupying different energy levels.
   - **Uncertainy relation.** Inverse relationship between spread in position and momentum values.
   - **Existence of zero point energy.** A minimal non-zero kinetic energy.
 This implies we can never freeze all motion of small particles.
-  - **Quantum-classical correspondence. ** Smooth transition to classical behavior when going larger scales.
+  - **Quantum-classical correspondence.** Smooth transition to classical behavior when going larger scales.
   - **Degeneracy in energy levels.** How symmetries lead to different wave functions correpsonding to the same energy levels.